 LO 1.
 Demonstrate a critical appreciation of the key processes involved in management decision-making at all levels within a business organisation

 LO 2.
-Demonstrate an awareness of the ways in which information and information systems support management decision-making.
+Show an awareness of the ways in which information and information systems support management decision-making.

 LO 3.
-Demonstrate a detailed understanding of the structure and function of computer-based information system that have a role in supporting managers in their decision-making activities.
+Prove a detailed understanding of the structure and function of computer-based information system that have a role in supporting managers in their decision-making activities.

 LO 4.
 Produce, in teams, a computer-based information system that would provide significant support to management in the decision-making associated with a given business scenario, along with supporting design and implementation documentation.